 Group Notes are not standards and do not have the same level of W3C endorsement.

+The definition and provision of metadata has proved helpful in a variety of ways during the test development and test execution processes.
 This document defines a minimal set of metadata elements that can usefully be applied to tests that are intended for publication within a test suite.

 This document details and deepens some of the most important concepts related to conformance when designing a specification.
 It is a companion document of QA Specification Guidelines.
 It analyzes how design decisions of a specification's conformance model may affect its implementability and the interoperability of its implementations.